fuzzylogicxx/fuzzylogic/posts/invisible-success-bailey.md

 </blockquote>

-At work we are currently working on that very thing with as part of a communication strategy.
+At work we are currently working on that very thing as part of a communication strategy.

-Sidenote: Eric introduces the problem frames this in the context of a [Data table component](https://primer.style/components/data-table) he recently worked on for GitHub.
+Sidenote: Eric frames all this in the context of a [Data table component](https://primer.style/components/data-table) he recently worked on for GitHub.
 It looks good!
 This is also highly relatable, because I built one of these a few years back, too, and know how much work is involved.